Modern history of Yemen: Unification and transitional period

 The Republic of Yemen (ROY) was declared on 22 May 1990 with Saleh becoming President and al-Baidh Vice President.
 For the first time in centuries, much of geographical Greater Yemen was politically united.

 A 30-month transitional period for completing the unification of the two political and economic systems was set.
 A presidential council was jointly elected by the 26-member YAR advisory council and the 17-member PDRY presidium.
 The presidential council appointed a Prime Minister, who formed a Cabinet.
 There was also a 301-seat provisional unified parliament, consisting of 159 members from the north, 111 members from the south, and 31 independent members appointed by the chairman of the council.

 A unity constitution was agreed upon in May 1990 and ratified by the populace in May 1991.
 It affirmed Yemen's commitment to free elections, a multiparty political system, the right to own private property, equality under the law, and respect of basic human rights.
 Parliamentary elections were held on 27 April 1993.
 International groups assisted in the organization of the elections and observed actual balloting.
 The resulting Parliament included 143 GPC, 69 YSP, 63 Islaah (Yemeni grouping for reform, a party composed of various tribal and religious groups), 6 Baathis, 3 Nasserists, 2 Al Haq, and 15 independents.
-The head of Islaah, Paramount Hashid Sheik Abdallah Bin Husayn Al-Ahmar, is the speaker of Parliament.

 Islaah was invited into the ruling coalition, and the presidential council was altered to include one Islaah member.
 Conflicts within the coalition resulted in the self-imposed exile of Vice President Ali Salim Al-Bidh to Aden beginning in August 1993 and a deterioration in the general security situation as political rivals settled scores and tribal elements took advantage of the unsettled situation.